Cochinchina campaign: Background

 During the mid-nineteenth century, European powers quickly overran and annexed large portions of the world to their colonial empires.
 France was one such nation, and sought opportunities to expand its influence in Asia, Africa and Latin America.
-Vietnam was an uncolonised and independent nation which became the main focus of French geopolitical and imperialist aspirations in Asia.
-Certain elements of the French establishment argued that the Vietnamese emperor Gia Long owed France greater goodwill for the assistance that the Kingdom of France had provided him with in his struggle against his Tây Sơn opponents.
+Vietnam was an uncolonised and independent nation which became the main focus of French geopolitical and imperialist aspirations that were part of the broader trend of Western imperialism in Asia.
+Certain elements of the French establishment argued that the Vietnamese emperor Gia Long owed France greater goodwill for the assistance that the Kingdom of France had provided him with in his struggle against his Tây Sơn dynasty opponents.
 However, Gia Long felt neither bound to France nor to the Qing Empire, which had also provided help.
-Gia Long contended that the French government had failed to honor the Treaty of Versailles and assist him in the civil war, as those who had helped him were volunteers and adventurers, not officials.
-Nonetheless, he and his successor Minh Mạng wished to continue the very fruitful agreement of cooperation, that had been promoted and introduced by Pierre Pigneau de Behaine as it provided French military and technical assistance and permitted the purchase of military equipment, cannons and rifles.
+Gia Long contended that the French government had failed to honor the Treaty of Versailles (1787) and assisted him in the civil war since those who had helped him were volunteers such as Pierre Pigneau de Behaine, or adventurers, not officials.

-Advanced fortification methods and technologies had already been adopted and implemented as trained Vietnamese planners had successfully reproduced the elaborate 18th century Vaubanesque fortress at Saigon built by French engineers.
+Advanced fortification methods and technologies had already been adopted and implemented as trained Vietnamese planners had successfully reproduced the elaborate 18th century Vaubanesque citadel of Saigon built by French engineers.

 French missionaries had been active in Vietnam since the 17th century.
 Although the ultimate goal of a Catholic Vietnamese emperor had yet to be achieved, by the middle of the 19th century a community of 600,000 Roman Catholic converts existed in Annam and Tonkin according to Bishop Pellerin.
 However, most of the bishops and priests were either French or Spanish and many Vietnamese disliked and suspected this sizable Christian congregation and its foreign leaders.
 The French clerics increasingly felt responsible for the communal safety as tension built up gradually.
 During the 1840s, persecution or harassment of Catholic missionaries in Vietnam by the Vietnamese emperors Minh Mạng and Thiệu Trị evoked only sporadic and unofficial French response and decisive steps towards military incursions and an eventual establishment of a French colonial empire in Indochina was not taken until 1858.

 In 1857, the Vietnamese emperor Tự Đức approved the execution of two Spanish Catholic missionaries.
 This was neither the first nor the last such incident and on previous occasions the French government had overlooked such provocations.
 But this event coincided with France dispatching a military expedition to China during the outbreak of the Second Opium War.
 France used these forces to subsequently intervene in Indochina.
 In November 1857, Napoleon III, emphasizing the rationale of Mission Civilisatrice, authorised Admiral Charles Rigault de Genouilly to lead a punitive expedition against Vietnam.
 In September 1858, a joint French and Spanish naval expedition force landed at Tourane (Da Nang) and captured the town.